Peter Bourjos: Los Angeles Angels of Anaheim

 In 2011, he, along with Austin Jackson, led the AL with 11 triples.
-It was an overall breakout season for Bourjos with a .271 batting average, 26 doubles, 12 HR, 49 extra base hits and 22 stolen bases in 147 games.
+It was an overall breakout season for Bourjos with a .271 batting average, 26 doubles, 12 homers, 49 extra base hits and 22 stolen bases in 147 games.
 He also registered seven assists, fifth among AL center fielders.
 The next season, he lost most of his playing time as heralded prospect Mike Trout emerged and the Angels continued playing Vernon Wells and Torii Hunter.
 His three-run, inside-the-park home run on April 11 erased a two-run deficit to the Minnesota Twins in the fifth inning on April 11, but the Angels were eventually defeated 6–5.
-It was the first such HR for an Angel since Gary Matthews, Jr., did so June 17, 2007 at Dodger Stadium.
+It was the first such homer for an Angel since Gary Matthews, Jr., did so June 17, 2007 at Dodger Stadium.
 In September, Bourjos suffered wrist soreness in the aftermath of being hit by a pitch.
 He appeared in 101 games and totaled just 195 plate appearances.
 In 501 2/3 innings on defense, he made just one error for a .994 fielding percentage.
 The Halos won 64 of his 95 appearances (.674 winning percentage) in center field.
 His final batting line included a .220 batting average, .291 on-base percentage and .315 slugging percentage, three HR, seven doubles, and three stolen bases.
 After the season, Hunter signed with the Detroit Tigers as a free agent, clearing an opportunity for Bourjos regain regular playing time.

 To increase his production at the plate, Bourjos began taking batting practice off a tee before the 2013 season.
 His strategy was to change his approach by hitting more ground balls and line drives, and fewer fly balls.
 In 2011, he had posted a ground ball rate of 46.8 percent.
 In 2013, he had raised that total to 58.7 percent, which was top-ten for hitters with at least 170 plate appearances.
 The extra practice and change in approach showed improved results.
 As of June 29, he had carried a .333 batting average, .392 on-base percentage and .457 slugging percentage and started to recoup a regular role.
 However, in August, Bourjos took another pitch off his wrist from Jordan Lyles of the Houston Astros.
 He attempted to rehabilitate it without surgery, but produced just five hits in 46 PA in August and September.
 Surgery was required to repair the wrist.
 His final 2013 batting line included a .274 AVG, .333 OBP, .374 SLG, three doubles, three triples and three home runs with six stolen bases in 55 total games and 196 PA.